vlhernandez/vlhernandez/_posts/2016-05-01-bookscribbles-logo.md

 ![thumbnail sketches](/img/bookscribbles_thumbs.jpg)

 One of the challenges with this project was developing something that would still be recognizable at a tiny 16x16 pixels.
 One of the things I had to do often while working was zoom out and ensure I had included enough white space between each component of the logo.
-Otherwise, what looks great zoomed in on your monitor will turn into an unrecognizable blurry little blob when you it is displayed on the browser's tab (ask me how I know that).
+Otherwise, what looks great zoomed in on your monitor will turn into an unrecognizable blurry little blob when it is displayed on the browser's tab (ask me how I know that).

 ![logo iterations](/img/bs_iterations-17.png).